 Birds are the most diverse class among terrestrial vertebrates and over 11,000 different species of birds are currently known.
-They are social animals and communicate with visual signals, voice calls, or singing.

 1) A bird’s heart beats up to 400 times a minute as it rests, and can rise to 1,000 beats as it flies.